Recently, one of our readers asked us how to clear the cache in WordPress.

 Method 1: Clear Your Web Browser Cache

 But sometimes, web browsers may fail to realize a web page has changed.
-Instead of fetching a fresh copy, they’ll load the page from the cached version stored in your browser.
+Instead of fetching a fresh copy, they will load the page from the cached version stored in your browser.

 To clear your browser cache in Google Chrome, click on the menu icon, then select More Tools » Clear Browsing Data.